-If you have a strong understanding of what an X.509 certificate is, please raise your hand.
+If you have a strong understanding of what an X509 cert is, please raise your hand.
 Now that we acknowledge no one is raising their hands, certificates are a complex topic and often not well understood.
-Unless you have an advanced degree in mathematics or have focused on cryptology for years, certificates can be a black box to many.
+This tutorial aims to change that by showing ou X509 certificate examples, demonstrating PKI certificates, and a lot more.

-This article attempts to get you to the point to where you understand how X.509 certificates work at a high level.
+This article attempts to get you to the point to where you understand how X509 certs work at a high level.
 You will not become an expert in one article, but by the end of this article, you will at least be familiar with the proper terminology.

 Also, although many of the topics are nuanced for each implementation this article should serve as a solid foundation for diving into any of these topics independently.